Monabr/Netflix_Roulette/README.md

 <img width="33%" src="https://user-images.githubusercontent.com/30532666/83295760-30bee680-a1f8-11ea-9108-86b2f231d449.gif"/>

 ## Search with (the first image - title, the second one - person or in other words the director name)
-Notice that API doesn't have direct search by person name, you shoud make some custom request work to get such results. <br/> <br/>
+Notice that API doesn't have direct search by person name, you shoud make some custom request work to get such results.
+And it's also true for some characteristics (like category of the movie or director of the movie when we use search by title, etc) <br/> <br/>
 <img width="33%" src="https://user-images.githubusercontent.com/30532666/83284907-0fed9580-a1e6-11ea-9bc1-b8629cb05a0a.gif"/> <img width="33%" src="https://user-images.githubusercontent.com/30532666/83296214-091c4e00-a1f9-11ea-86b1-9e3187aae1dc.gif"/>

 ## List movies details